rxaviers/javascript-globalization/README.md

 ### Globalize

-A jQuery project, initially created to fullfil jQuery UI (datepicker and spinner widgets).
+A jQuery project, initially created to fulfill jQuery UI (datepicker and spinner widgets).
 It provides number formatting and parsing, date and time formatting and parsing, message formatting, and plural support.